 IQ Glass are the UK's leaders in architectural glazing and as such work with some of the UK's most exciting and talented architects and designers.
 Both IQ as a company and our contemporary projects are nominated, shortlisted and winners of numerous awards both in the UK and abroad.

-The winner of the award category will be announced later on in the year.
+The winner of the Home Extension of the Year award will be announced in September 2019.